Concerns and controversies at the 2014 Winter Olympics: Athlete selection controversies

 Several controversial choices of the athletes going to the Olympics to represent countries have occurred.

 The participation of Lebanese alpine skier Jackie Chamoun became controversial in Lebanon after it was revealed at home in 2014 that she had posed in sexy photos for an Austrian calendar in 2011.
 A ministerial investigation has been mooted, while an online support protest "Strip for Jackie" has been organized.
 Chamoun has denied that she posed nude publicly on her Facebook page, saying that the behind the scenes images were not for publication.

 In South Korea, a furore has erupted over the loss of Viktor Ahn (Ahn Hyun-Soo) to Team Russia.
 Several newspapers reported the scorn of the Korean public and newspaper editors on the actions of the Korea Skating Union.
 The minister of sport and president of South Korea have both promised action in rooting out corruption and feuding at the organization that may have led to his "defection", in a bid to clean it up in preparation for the 2018 Winter Olympics in South Korea.
 The Korean public had generally been supportive of Ahn, but he later received online bashing after the Yuna Kim controversy.

 The United States' selection of Ashley Wagner over Mirai Nagasu for the Olympic team caused some controversy as Nagasu finished ahead of Wagner at the 2014 U.S. Championships.
 The results at the pre-Olympic nationals often play a major role in the decision process but U.S. Figure Skating never stated that they would be the only results considered.
 Wagner was selected on the body of her work, instead of her performance at that event.

-This was the first time that U.S. Figure Skating selected a skater who had competed in the pre-Olympic nationals and lost over another on who had also competed.
+This was the first time that U.S. Figure Skating had selected a skater who had competed in the pre-Olympic nationals and lost over another on who had also competed.
 On previous occasions, this was done for skaters who had been injured and unable to compete at nationals.